hustcer/nushell.github.io/.ebook-pub/commands/ls.md

 ## Parameters

-- `pattern`: the glob pattern to use
+- `pattern`: The glob pattern to use.
 - `--all`: Show hidden files
 - `--long`: Get all available columns for each entry (slower; columns are platform-dependent)
 - `--short-names`: Only print the file names, and not the path